Skip to content

 What conditions can you use herbs for?

 There is an herb for just about everything.
 The trick is to know the subtleties of each and which is most appropriate for the particular person.
-I can advise what dose, which format (tincture, tablet, capsule, salve, etc) and from which manufacturer to use.
+I can advise on the dose, the format (tincture, tablet, capsule, salve, etc.), and the manufacturer to use.
 Quality control with herbs makes a big difference.
-Many products on health food store shelves contain little or no active ingredient from the herb that it is meant to contain.
-Therefore, they don’t work and people get discouraged about using herbal treatment.
+Many products on health food store shelves contain little or no active ingredient from the herb that they are meant to contain.
+Therefore, they don’t work, and people get discouraged about using herbal treatment.

 I tried herbal medicine and it didn’t work, why?